kugatsu765/vueNotification/README.md

 # Notification Vue JS 🚀

-The **Notification vue** plugin allow you to display notifications from all your app.
-Just with one ligne of code.
+The **Notification vue** plugin allows you to display notifications from anywhere within your app.
+Just with one line of code.
-I know there are lots of others but the peculiarity of this one is to have GSAP to animate your toast of a million way
+This notification plugin is unique from others as it utilises the GSAP library allowing you to animate your notifications in a near limitless number of ways

 ![img vue notification](./src/assets/captureMov.gif)
 ![img vue notification](./src/assets/capture.png)

 ## How to use it

 Install with npm.
-If you don't already have GSAP in your project.
-You also have to install it.
+If you don't already have GSAP in your project, you also have to install it.
 ```console
 npm i @kugatsu/vuenotification --save
 npm i gsap --save